SVKruik/HvA-NL-J1/README.md

 # HvA-NL-J1

-Personal repository for storing projects that I made during my first year at the AUAS.
+Personal repository for storing projects that I made during my time at the AUAS.

----

-Last updated for: week `2.2`.